alphaugo/printf/README.md

 ## Description

-This projec is to work on team of two people to create a printf function we the conditions give.
+This project is to work on team of two people to create a printf function as per conditions we have been given.

 ### Authors
-	-OttoNyongole and
+	- OttoNyongole and
-	-Benjamin Ugochukwu
+	- Benjamin Ugochukwu